scg-unibe-ch/ese2019-team4/README.md

 "npm install"
 then still inside the backend run:
 "npm tsc build"<br>
-These three steps are inside Step one above, so you only have to do them once.
+These three steps are inside Step one  and two above, so you only have to do them once.
 Now every time you want to view the website, open a terminal and cd into the backend and run:
 "node build/server.js"